omcljs/om/README.md

 ## Using it

 Om is pre-alpha software.
-You also need to clone ClojureScript from master and install it via `script/build`.
-You can clone the Om repo and install it locally with `lein install`.
+You need to clone ClojureScript from master and install it via `script/build`.
+Then clone the Om repo and install it locally with `lein install`.

 For local development your [lein-cljsbuild](http://github.com/emezeske/lein-cljsbuild) settings should look something like